citizenlabsgr/absentee/README.md

 ```
 Dear City Clerk,

 I would like to receive an absentee ballot for all future Michigan elections.
-I have attached the completed form I downloaded from the MI SOS website (https://www.michigan.gov/sos/0,4670,7-127-1633_8716_8728-21037--,00.html).
+I have attached the completed application I downloaded from the MI SOS website.

 Thanks,
 <Your Name>